What is Affiliate Marketing and How Does it Work?

 The affiliate marketing dream … You wake up in the morning, check your Paypal balance — you made money while you slept.
 You didn’t buy and resell any products, you don’t have any customer support tickets to check, you don’t have any returns to deal with.

-Well, this describes the best parts of affiliate marketing and for successful affiliate marketers, it does happen.
+In fairness, this does describe the best parts of affiliate marketing and for successful affiliate marketers, it does happen.
+But it glosses over all the effort it took to get to that point and to stay there.

 It is of course not effortless but it is free from most of the issues surrounding e-commerce, drop-shipping, FBA and most other ways of making money online.